JyotiSunkara/Genetic-Algorithms/README.md

 - When we were unsure of how our mutations and crossover were performing or when we would change their parameters, we would increase this variable to 15.
 We did this so that even if things go wrong, our good vectors are still retained in the new generations.
 This would save us the labour of manually deleting generations in case things go wrong as if there is no improvement by our changes, the best parents from above generations would still be retained and used for mating.

-### Distribution index = 2 to 5
+### Distribution index

 This parameter was applied in the `Simulated Binary Crossover`.
 It determines how far children go from parents.
 The greater its value the closer the children are to parents.
-It varies from 2 to 5.
+It varies from `2 to 5`.
 We changed the Distribution Index value depending on our need.
 When we felt our vectors were stagnating and needed variation, we changed the value to <b>2, so that the children would have significant variations from their parents</b>.
 When we saw the errors decreasing steadily, we kept the index as <b>5 so that children would be similar to the parent population, and not too far away</b>.

 ### Mutation Range